What do my website statistics mean?

 Are your customers coming back for more?

 Measuring unique visitors vs. returning visitors can help you identify seasonal trends and customer tendencies.
-For instance, if you are an office supply company selling binders, pens, notebooks, etc. you may notice and upswing in new visitors during August and September during the back to school months.
+For instance, if you are an office supply company selling binders, pens, notebooks, etc. you may notice an upswing in new visitors during August and September during the back-to-school months.
 Then October-May more repeat visitors (reordering school supplies) and then June and July may be your slowest months.
 Staying informed with your website trends is the first step to reaching the right customers and providing content on your website geared towards these audiences.

 What do my website statistics mean?

-Below are basic definitions on what each category of statistics means.
+Below are basic definitions of what each category of statistics means.

 - Last Update: